Welcome to today's edition of the Rush 24-7 podcast.

 Anybody can do it.

-And a lot of people who do it do it as a means of making bulk charitable donations for tax deduction purposes, in addition to whatever charitable work they want to do.
+And a lot of people who do it do it as a means of making bulk charitable donations for tax deduction purposes in addition to whatever charitable work they want to do.

-Let's say you set up a foundation for uh $100,000.
+Let's say you set up a foundation for $100,000.

 But the kicker is this.

-You don't ever have to put any more money in it, but you can, and you can go out and ask people to donate to it.
+You don't ever have to put any more money in it, but you can.

-Somebody correct me if I'm wrong.
+A kicker, somebody correct me if I'm wrong.

 You only have to donate 10% a year from it to keep it qualified as a charity.

-You can hoard all them.
+So you can hoard all of them.

-Now you theoretically, you can't use the money.
+Now, you, theoretically, you can't use the money.

 Once you've put it in there, it's not yours anymore.